kennytilton/mxtodomvc/README.md

 #### tl;dr summary
-By rewiring the fundamental action of reading and writing properties, we can transparently capture the dependency graph implicit in the code we write.
+By rewiring the fundamental action of reading and writing properties, Matrix captures the dependency graph implicit in the application code we write.

 Because it is captured transaparently, we think only about our applications while coding.
-Because we build up application behavior from small, declarative formulas, the even the largest application decomposes naturally into manageable chunks.
+Because we build applications from small, declarative formulas, even the largest application decomposes naturally into manageable chunks.

 Because this formulaic authoring extends to model and not just view, we enjoy this automaticity more broadly.
-And because, with sufficent "glue" code, external libraries can be brought under the dataflow umbrella, an entire applications can be transparently analyzed and supervised automatically.
+And because, with sufficent "glue" code, external libraries can be brought under the dataflow umbrella, entire applications can be animated.

 #### really?
 Can we really program this way?
 This 80KLOC [Algebra](https://tiltonsalgebra.com/#) Common Lisp app consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
 Everything runs under matrix control.
 It lifts Qooxdoo JS, MathJax, Postgres and more.
 The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
 On complex dispays of many math problems, a little over a thousand values are dependent on other values.